 2. Dog Booties or Paw Balm - Recommended

 An alternative product for avoiding snowball formation on a dog’s paw is paw wax or paw balm.
-This topical product helps to avoid ice build-up on dog’s paws.
+This topical product helps to avoid ice build-up on the dog’s paws.
 Paw balm also creates a protective layer from toxic ice melts and salts.
-However, the barrier created by paw balm is not equal to the barrier created by solid dog booties.
+However, this chemical barrier not equal to the physical barrier provided by solid dog booties.

 Outdoor Winter Protection For Cats